alapini/orange/README.md

 the things you might need to interact with databases with Golang.

 The source code is geared toward people who want to harness the power of Go.
-There is alot of myths around reflections in Go, I have almost used all the techniques you will need to master reflections.
+There is a lot of myths around reflections in Go, I have almost used all the techniques you will need to master reflections.

 THIS IS NOT FOR PRODUCTION USE, unless you know what you are doing in which case